fletchermoore/n2c2/README.md

 not tested many use cases, so it may be possible to break the program.
 Consider this an alpha release.

-Python librarys used include lxml, which is packaged with my OS, but perhaps not with yours.

 Poor integration with Anki (requiring 2 steps) is because I do not have time right now to learn how Anki's import code works and integrate my program well.